chanmj96/CS122B/README.md

 An Android app supporting many of the search features can be found in the Mobile directory.

-List of programming features:
+## List of programming features
-Use of Cookies
+* Use of Cookies
-Pagination
+* Pagination
-HTTPS and Recaptcha support
+* HTTPS and Recaptcha support
-Database loading with XML SAX Parser
+* Database loading with XML SAX Parser
-MySQL Full-Text Search
+* MySQL Full-Text Search
-Autocomplete
+* Autocomplete
-Connection Pooling
+* Connection Pooling
-Master/Slave Load Balancing
+* Master/Slave Load Balancing